Axway/elasticsearch-docker-beat/README.md

 #### Use an external configuration file

- to configure out of swarm context, it's possible to use an external configuration file adding a volume in the container, service or stack file definition
+ to configure out of swarm context, it's possible to use an external configuration file by adding a volume in the container, service or stack file definition

 ```
 volumes: